KuKKilicious/GroundlessEditorTools/README.md

 * Error: BeginLayoutGroup must be called first(seems to happen inside of OnGui of Odins codebase)

-* Error: When EffectCreationWindow was still open when recompiling
+* Error: When EffectCreationWindow was still open when recompiling showing OnGui errors

 * Unity Project Settings can not be opened from within the item creation window